Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 2. Watch Out for Any Discomfort

 While most patients can engage in running 2-3 weeks after breast implant surgery, it is important to keep in mind that recovery time varies from person to person.
 For some, this time frame is enough for them to perform their exercise routine as usual.
-However, some patients may still experience discomforts while exercising, so it is essential to be vigilant and watch out for any untoward signs and symptoms.
+However, some patients may still experience discomfort while exercising, so it is essential to be vigilant and watch out for any untoward signs and symptoms.
 If you experience any discomfort while running, do not force yourself to continue.
 Stop and consult your physician immediately for further medical management.
 After breast augmentation, warning signs can overlap with normal signs developed by the surgery.
 As these signs normally start after discharge, you should comprehend well when to reach out to your surgeons.
 Here are some tips:

-- Your surgeon will place surgical bandages on your incisions.
-These bandages help you keep your incisions clean and aid in absorbing any minor bleeding and discharge.
+• Your surgeon will place surgical bandages on your incisions.
+These bandages help keep your incisions clean and aid in absorbing any minor bleeding and discharge.
 It is vital to change your surgical dressing as directed to prevent any source of infection around your incisions.
 Oozing and drainage are your alerts that something is going wrong.

 3. You’ll need a Good Support Bra